-PCI Delay Transaction:
+Delay Transaction (PCI Master To DRAM Delay Transaction):

 Two options are available: Disabled or Enabled.
-The default setting is Enabled.
+The default setting is Disabled.
 The chipset has an embedded 32-bit posted write buffer to support delay transactions cycles.
 Select Enabled to support compliance with PCI specification version 2.1.
+This delay transaction mechanism is also implemented for further improvement of overall system performance.